Tatís hits 15th home run, Padres win series with A’s

 CHAPMAN’S Ks

 Oakland’s Matt Chapman struck out two more times before Chad Pinder replaced him.
-Manager Bob Melvin said Chapman has a right hip strain and will get an MRI.
+Manager Bob Melvin said Chapman has a right hip strain and will undergo an MRI exam.

 The star third baseman struck out 10 times in the three-game series.
 He was fanned five times Saturday and three Friday following Oakland’s extended time off.